Submitty/submitty.github.io/_docs/instructor/course_settings/rainbow_grades/automatic_setup.md

 ### Enable viewing of Rainbow Grades

-Before beginning, you must enable viewing of rainbow grades:
+Before beginning, you must enable viewing of Rainbow Grades:

 1. Navigate to the ```Course Settings``` page for your course.
 2. Check the checkbox next to ```Display Rainbow Grades Summary```.